EntityGraphQL/EntityGraphQL/docs/docs/getting-started.md

 ## Configuring System.Text.Json

-If you use your own controller/method to execute GraphQL and use `System.Text.Json`, it is best to configure it like below for best compatiablity with other tools.
+If you use your own controller/method to execute GraphQL and use `System.Text.Json`, it is best to configure it like below for best compatibility with other tools.

 ```cs
 services.AddControllers()